ElfDimensionalStyle/mangareader-dl/readme.md

 Please see the great and original for now.
 I plan on adding search and maybe some other features, and then developing a WebUI to use it.
 Hopefully eventually an Android app for read offline use and maybe even iOS one day.
 I hope I can do it, I think it'll be cool!

+I would also like to add more sources.
+MangaDex is one I would really like to do as it has multiple translation groups versions available - but I'd like to add lots more, in lots of languages.
+I'd also like to add VIZ, Crunchyroll and other legal sources too.

 I hope the original author is cool with it.
 They are free to use any of my changes for their project.